This article was originally published in December 2015. It was last updated in August 2023.

 The vibe: The taproom is mid-century modern with a touch of bohemian.
-There are plenty of plants, tables made from live-edge wood, and tons of natural light.
-Outside is a dog-friendly patio.
+There are plenty of plants, tables made from live-edge wood and a dog-friendly patio.

 Grab a pint of: Foggy Bottom Boi, a “juicy” New England-style IPA (6.5% ABV)

 Fonta Flora has three locations – the flagship brewery in Morganton, its production facility/taproom in Nebo, a small town about 18 miles west of Morganton, and the taproom in Optimist Hall.

 In addition to the 50 to 70 varieties of craft beer brewed each year, the Optimist Hall taproom has spiked seltzer, wine, hard cider and a few sodas for non-beer drinkers.